 Landlords and tenants will remain in place.

 Protections against terminations

-Landlords will be unable to terminate existing tenancies unless limited and specific, justified, reasons apply.
-The Tenancy Tribunal will act as a check to ensure that the limited and specific termination grounds are being used lawfully.
+Landlords are unable to terminate existing tenancies unless limited and specific, justified, reasons apply.
+The Tenancy Tribunal acts as a check to ensure that the limited and specific termination grounds are being used lawfully.